diamirio/Endpoints/README.md

 Endpoints makes it easy to write a type-safe network abstraction layer for any Web-API.

-It requires Swift 3, makes heavy use of generics (and generalized existentials) and protocols (and protocol extensions).
+It requires Swift 3, makes heavy use of generics (and generalised existentials) and protocols (and protocol extensions).
 It also encourages a clean separation of concerns and the use of value types (i.e. structs).

 ## Usage